Szombathely

-Szombathely (/hu/; Steinamanger /de/; also see names) is the 10th largest city in Hungary.
+Szombathely (/hu/; Steinamanger) is a city in Hungary.
+It has about 78,000 inhabitants, making it the 10th most populous city of Hungary.
 It is the administrative centre of Vas County in the west of the country, located near the border with Austria.
-Szombathely lies by the streams Perint and Gyöngyös (literally "pearly"), where the Alpokalja (Lower Alps) mountains meet the Little Hungarian Plain.
+Szombathely lies by the streams Perint and Gyöngyös, where the Alpokalja (Lower Alps) mountains meet the Little Hungarian Plain.
 The oldest city in Hungary, Szombathely is known as the birthplace of Saint Martin of Tours.

 Etymology

 The name Szombathely is from the Hungarian szombat, "Saturday" and hely, "place", referring to its status as a market town, and the medieval markets held on Saturday every week.
-Once a year during August they hold a carnival to remember the history of "Savaria".
+Once a year during August a carnival is held to remember the history of "Savaria".

 The Latin name Savaria or Sabaria comes from Sibaris, the Latin name of the river Gyöngyös (German Güns).
 The root of the word is the Proto-Indo-European word *seu, meaning "wet".
 The Austrian overflowing of the Gyöngyös/Güns is called Zöbern, most probably a derivation of its Latin name.
 The city is known in Croatian as Sambotel, in Slovene as Sombotel and in Yiddish as סאמבאטהעלי (Sombathely).

 The German name, Steinamanger, means "stone on the green" (Stein am Anger).
 The name was coined by German settlers who encountered the ruins of the Roman city of Savaria.

-The now dated Slovak name, Kamenec, also stems from the root 'stone' (kameň = stone), similar to the German variant.
+The Slovak name, Kamenec, also stems from the root 'stone' (kameň = stone), similar to the German variant.